JoachimRnd/Scalable-Microservices-E-commerce-App/project/src/Services.md

 ### Associated technologies

+This service use different technologies to provide an authentification but mainly:
+- **Gulp**: A javascript task runner to build the application.
+- **JWT**: A javascript library to generate and verify JSON Web Tokens, very userful for stateless applications.

 ### How to build the container

 To build the container for the user service, run the following command in